How to Get Better Sleep in a Dorm: A Quick Guide

 You may opt for a soft and cool palette for your square footage.
 Bright colors can bring a fun and funky touch to your room.
 Perhaps you’d enjoy the pleasure of muted tones.
-Anything that helps you turn the boring white walls into an interesting yet peaceful tapestry.
+Anything that helps you turn the boring white walls into an interesting yet peaceful tapestry, art, or flag.
 If you aren’t allowed to actually paint the dorm, which is common, you may also hang a few art pieces and posters that you find enjoyable to look at.

 Prevent Damage to Your Mattress

 Moreover, to address how to get better sleep in a dorm, prevent damage to the mattress you can use a mattress protector and topper.
 They come at a reasonable price and increase the durability of your mattress.
 Pristine white sheets on top of the mattress can work wonders when it comes to good sleep.
 Use a cooling mat if you don’t want to wake up soaked in sweat.
 In winter, you may use extra blankets or duvets.

 Consider throwing a few pillows on your bed as well.
 Nothing speaks more of home than some throw pillows.
 Choose pillows that are soft and compressible.
 After a hectic day at school, you want the perfect neck and back support.
 Your pillow should be able to support proper sleeping posture and encourage the right spinal alignment.